tony-wuhongtao/pw-blog/README.md

 # Tony Blog based on ProcessWire 3.x

-# 1\ First tips about install pw to some cloud server with cpanel
+# 1\ First tips about install PW to some cloud server with cpanel

 500 Error: File is writeable by group